Scarlett0815/scarlett0815.github.io/index.md

 # Bio

-I am a senior undergraduate from School of the Gifted Young, University of Science and Technology of China.
-I am also part of Hua Xia Talent Program in Computer Science and Technology.
+I am a senior undergraduate from **School of the Gifted Young**, University of Science and Technology of China.
+I am also part of **Hua Xia Talent Program** in Computer Science and Technology.
 Currently, I am majoring in computer science, and my research interests include **quantum computing**, **compiler** and **operating systems**.

 # Research Experience